CarthyPoo/CarthyPoo/README.md

 I'm currently trying my best to complete a online course called CS50!

-My goal is to learn and improve in HTML, CSS, Python, C++ and C# by the end of my highschool career!
+My goal is to learn and improve in HTML, CSS, Javascript, Python, C++ and C# by the end of my highschool career!

 ##